-So let’s say you are told that by amortizing over 25 years at Prime -1% you’ll be in position to make a conditional offer just below asking.
+So let’s say you are told that by amortizing over 25 years at Prime -1% you’ll be in a position to make a conditional offer just below asking.

-If you’ve had the experience buying a home, you’ll likely recognize several or all of these terms, but the real estate world can be overwhelming for those who are stepping in to it for the first time.
+If you’ve had the experience buying a home, you’ll likely recognize several or all of these terms, but the real estate world can be overwhelming for those who are stepping into it for the first time.

 As an agent who lives and breathes real estate, it is sometimes important for me to take a step back to view the real estate world with a fresh set of eyes, from the perspective of someone experiencing it for the first time.
 From the nuances of financing to specific property terms, this month’s post is intended to provide a primer for the most popularly used real estate and financing terms.
 Keep this page bookmarked as a handy reference!

 The length of time, set by agreement between yourself and the bank, that the mortgage will be scheduled to be paid off in full.

 An evaluation of the likely market value of your home.
 Please keep in mind banks will often appraise a home’s market value more conservatively than an agent typically will.

 Institutions accredited by the federal government, who can legally offer CMHC (Canada Mortgage and Housing Corporation) insured loans.

 A legally binding agreement that transfers the existing mortgage amount and terms to the home purchaser.